Operational clarity for daily work

 Temperature = Emotion

-The hotel HVAC technician (Heating, Ventilation, and Air Conditioning) is the specialist who manages this "invisible comfort."
-In the hotel's engineering department, this is one of the highest-paid specializations — and for good reason.
+The hotel HVAC technician — heating, ventilation, and air conditioning — is the person who manages that invisible comfort.
+In the engineering department, it's one of the best-paid specializations, and for good reason.

 Problem Guest Reaction Impact on Review